cs-and-programming-spring/final-project-second-row/README.md

         - choose a meal

-        - register a gift

-        - book a hotel room
+        - book a room

   The Wedding planner has the ability to:

-        - set the maximum amount number seats
+        - set the maximum amount number of guests to log in

-        - set up the menu for guests to choose a meal from
+        - register up to three (3) meals for the guests

-        - set up the registry [can choose gifts or choose cash]

         - overlook all the guests that signed in

-                  (name, meal, gift, yes or no if guest booked a hotel room)
+                  (name, meal, yes or no if guest booked a hotel room)

-  This is the Wedding Planner's password

-    Password: _____

-# PSEDUO CODE DOWN BELOW

-{
-First menu "Guest or Wedding Planner?"
-(Issouf - main menu and declaration of functions)

-If Wedding Planner - must give password

-         - Displays menu for Wedding Planner to choose from (1-4)

-             1 - Sets the maximum amount of guests [testing purposes, let's do 5] (David A.)

-             2 - Input and edit the food menu [let's do 3 meals beef, chicken, vegetarian as a base] (Rob)

-             3 - Input and edit the gift registry.
-Must always have cash as an option (Alex)

-             4 - Displays all guests that signed in (this can be done last)

-If Guest - Input name

-         - If maximum amount of guests are reached, will display "Sorry, no more room :("

-         - Display menu for guest to choose from (1-3) (Kristen)

-             1 - Ask if they want to choose a meal

-                 - Display Beef, Chicken, Vegetarian

-                 - Returns to menu after chosen option

-             2 - Ask if they want to register a gift

-                 - If yes, displays list of 5 gifts and the option to give cash

-                 - If no, exits the menu

-             3 - Ask if they did book a room (Neil)

-                 - If yes, asks for name and credit card information to forward to the hotel

-                 - If no, exits the menu

-}